About the Awards

 The Virginia Hamilton Essay Award

-Established in 1991, the Virginia Hamilton Essay Award recognizes a journal article published in a given year which makes a significant contribution to professional literature concerning multicultural literary experiences for youth.
-Members of the Virginia Hamilton Conference Advisory Board select the winning essay from among those which were nominated.
+Established in 1991, the Virginia Hamilton Essay Award recognized a journal article published in a given year which made a significant contribution to professional literature concerning multicultural literary experiences for youth.
+Members of the Virginia Hamilton Conference Advisory Board selected the winning essay from among those which were nominated.

 For more information or nominations, contact conference Chair, Mary Anne Nichols, M.L.S.